 One useful strategy for journaling is to use a “stream of consciousness” approach – not putting a whole lot of thought into what you are planning to write and exactly how to write it, but merely to start writing and to keep writing continuously – whether or not it’s relevant to your caregiving duties or not.
 Remember, your writing will not be seen by anybody else (unless you decide to share it), or graded.
 Forget about perfect grammar, spelling and punctuation, and just let your feelings spill out onto the paper.

-If finding time and energy to devote to journaling is a challenge, turn to At-Home Care Company, the experts in Des Moines dementia and home care.
+If finding time and energy to devote to journaling is a challenge, turn to At-Home Care Company, a Des Moines dementia care provider for the surrounding areas.
 We can provide respite care services which allow family caregivers the time they need for themselves.
 Let us partner with you to ensure your senior loved one receives the best possible quality of care, while you discover the healthy life balance you need and deserve.

-Call us at (515) 292-2650 for further helpful caregiving tips or to schedule a free in-home consultation for more information regarding our experienced Des Moines dementia care and home care team.
+Call us at (515) 292-2650 for further helpful caregiving tips or to schedule a free in-home consultation for more information why we are the most trusted Des Moines dementia care provider.
 To learn about each of the communities we serve, please visit our Service Area page.